-enables our suppliers to self-assess themselves against Unilever’s Code and identify good stories or areas for improvement,” explains Andrea Granier, Procurement Operation Manager, Sustainable Sourcing, Unilever.
+“Greenlight Assessments from Muddy Boots Software enables our suppliers to self-assess themselves against Unilever’s Code and identify good stories or areas for improvement,” explains Andrea Granier, Procurement Operation Manager, Sustainable Sourcing at Unilever.

-“The Quickfire Reporting Tool allows us to spot trends in the industry which can be broken down by individual supplier, country and product.
+“The Greenlight Assessments Reporting Tool allows us to spot trends in the industry which can be broken down by individual supplier, country and product.
 As a result, we are able to see immediately what and where the issues are and what needs to be improved.
 This is achieved at the click of a mouse instead having to review mounds of paper”.

-“By introducing the sustainable initiative to fresh produce, our communication down the supply chain has significantly improved.
-We now know how many suppliers we have, their locations and what they are supplying to us; this level of transparency is key to that drive for sustainability.”
+“Understanding that we have to make a real difference in sustainability terms and being able to communicate this through our brands is leading us to create new ways of working with our suppliers,” continues Granier.
+By introducing the sustainable initiative to fresh produce, our communication down the supply chain has significantly improved.
+We now know how many suppliers we have, their locations and what they are supplying to us.
+This level of transparency is key to that drive for sustainability.”

 For more information about the USLP please visit: